 When a business sells a taxable product or service, the business charges the appropriate tax rate to the customer.
 This tax is collected by the company who then sends it to the Arizona Department of Revenue.

 The sales tax rate that is charged varies depending on the address of the business if the purchase is made or shipped from a business located in the state.
 If the seller is based out of the state, the sales tax rate is based on the buyer’s address.

 In addition to the statewide tax, there are additional sales taxes that may be added by cities and municipalities.
 The Arizona Department of Revenue has a Tax Rate Table to determine how much sales tax to charge.

 The Department of Revenue will determine a filing frequency based on the expected annual sales volume, which will be monthly, quarterly, or annually.
 Generally, a business selling over $8,000 annually in taxable sales will file monthly.
 The frequency is re-evaluated annually.

 Filings are due the 20th day of the month following the reporting period, unless the 20th falls on a weekend or federal holiday, which would move to the next business day.

 Even if the business had no sales during the reporting period, a TPT filing is still required.

 Sales tax on purchases for resale

-A business is able to purchase items to resell without paying the Transaction Privilege Tax.
-TPT liability is passed from the distributor to the retailer who will then charge tax to the final customer.
+A business can purchase items to resell without paying the Transaction Privilege Tax.
+TPT liability is passed from the distributor to the retailer, who will then charge tax to the final customer.

-Wholesalers and distributors will require a sales tax number and a completed Arizona Resale Certificate to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and a completed Arizona Resale Certificate (also referred to as a sales tax exemption certificate) to document the items being purchased are for resale.